Also Like

 Frequency-based reality manipulation.
 The concept that specific Hz frequencies can alter external reality or “attract abundance” has zero basis in physics.
 None.

 The honest truth?
-The science supports manifestation methods as mindset tools not as magic.
+The science supports manifestation methods as mindset tools — not as magic.
 And mindset tools can be genuinely powerful when combined with real-world action.
-That’s a less sexy message than “think and grow rich overnight,” but it’s the one that actually holds up.

 Benefits and Limitations of Manifestation Programs